KrakenEU/Convert-Users-AD/README.md

 # Convert-Users-AD
 Convert Users format (Name Surname) in valid Active Directory Users

-Many times doing an AD pentest we need to create a few combinations of users we found in a web, that´s what this simple script does.
+Many times doing an Active Directory pentest or box we need to create a few combinations of users we found in a web, that´s what this simple script does.

 It creates a few combinations of user name+surname that are likley to appear in an AD enviroment